Snaacky/thewiki/docs/tutorials/comparison.md

 ## Dependencies: Allows vspreview to run [required; do not remove]
-from vstools import vs, core, depth, set_output, PropEnum, Matrix, Transfer, Primaries, ColorRange, FieldBased from vssource import FFMS2, LSMAS from vskernels import Point, EwaLanczosSharp from vsdeinterlace import vfm, vdecimate from awsmfunc.types.placebo import PlaceboColorSpace as ColorSpace from awsmfunc.types.placebo import PlaceboTonemapFunction as Tonemap
+from vstools import vs, core, depth, set_output, PropEnum, Matrix, Transfer, Primaries, ColorRange, FieldBased from vssource import FFMS2, LSMAS from vskernels import Point, EwaLanczosSharp, Hermite from vsdeinterlace import vfm, vdecimate from awsmfunc.types.placebo import PlaceboColorSpace as ColorSpace from awsmfunc.types.placebo import PlaceboTonemapFunction as Tonemap